Supplier Code of Conduct

 Violations of this Code of Conduct may be reported confidentially by calling the Graco Ethics Hotline toll-free at 1-877-846-8913 or by e-mailing Graco at ethics@graco.com.

-Suppliers with questions or comments concerning this Code may contact their Graco Supply Chain Representative, the Manager of Strategic Sourcing or the Vice President of Purchasing.
+Suppliers with questions or comments concerning this Code may contact their Graco Supply Chain Representative or Graco’s Vice President of Global Strategic Sourcing.

 This Supplier Code of Conduct may be updated from time to time to reflect changes in applicable laws or regulations or in other situations where Graco believes changes are necessary, so please visit www.graco.com/us/en/suppliers periodically to view the most up-to-date version of the Code.